 Have you seen our cat?
 He looks just like this cat, but ours is a Munchkin and came into our lives just a few months ago.
 My daughter thinks this photo is pretty creepy.
 That I just happen to snap a picture as a reminder of the rug, as a cat was standing on it and we now have both.
 The vision is rolling right along.

-Believe in your dreams and keep reminders in front of you.
-Thank you for being here and I hope you enjoyed the beach rug. ~Barb.
+Believe in your dreams and keep reminders in front of you, or in this case under your feet like the beach rug.

 What did you want to be as a child?
 It may not apply today, but it’s still in you.
 I always wanted to be a model.